 To date, several hundred management faculty from across the country have participated in MFCA events at the both our Annual MFCA conference and at the Annual Academy of Management (AOM) Meetings.

-WE ENCOURAGE YOU BECOME AN ACTIVE MEMBER AND TO ENCOURAGE YOUR ELIGIBLE COLLEAGUES TO JOIN!
+WE ENCOURAGE YOU TO BECOME AN ACTIVE MEMBER AND TO ENCOURAGE YOUR ELIGIBLE COLLEAGUES TO JOIN!

 Our membership continues to grow, however we have yet to capture all of the faculty of color in our field (management).
 To date, several hundred faculty members from across the United States have participated in MFCA-sponsored events, such as our annual MFCA conference and activities at the Academy of Management meeting.